IvanMcCauley/Project_Dashcam-BEV-Path-Planner/README.md

 ```

 ---
-## 💡 What I Learned
+## 🛠 Engineering Highlights

-- Translating computer vision into real-time planning logic
+- Built a real-time A* path planner with lane and safety logic
-- Implementing A* from scratch and debugging edge cases
+- Transformed camera perspective to top-down BEV grid using manual trapezoidal warping
-- Designing a modular codebase that mirrors real AV architecture
+- Integrated YOLOv8 detection into a modular perception pipeline
-- Visual communication of intent, making AV decision-making interpretable
-- Managing detection noise and ensuring stability frame-to-frame
+- Rendered planning intent using pulse animation for interpretability
+- Designed system architecture to mimic real-world AV modularity

+---

+## 👀 Who This Is For

+This project is useful for:

+- Engineers learning AV pipelines (YOLO → BEV → A*)
+- Students exploring modular robotics or ADAS logic
+- Recruiters or hiring managers looking for clean, interpretable codebases in autonomy

 ---